Monitoring Tools That Alert Before Your Users Do

 Pros

-- +Comprehensive all-in-one observability with 750+ integrations
+- +Comprehensive all-in-one observability with 750+ ready-to-use integrations

-- +Powerful dashboards and advanced alerting
+- +Powerful drag-and-drop dashboards with advanced multi-channel alerting

-- +Excellent APM and distributed tracing
+- +Excellent APM and distributed tracing with service maps and flame graphs

 Cons

-- -Complex pricing structure with multiple modules
+- -Complex pricing structure with separate modules for logs, APM, security, and synthetics

-- -Can be overwhelming for small teams
+- -Can be overwhelming for small teams due to the sheer number of features

 2. Grafana